Guide for Contracts

 Valdosta State University is a public institution.
 Consequently, certain restrictions are imposed on its contracting activities.
 The following is a guide for addressing clauses typically found in contracts.
 Many standard clauses typically found in contracts can not be accepted by Valdosta State.
-This guide should be used in conjunction with the contract routing form (which can be found at the following web address (http://www.valdosta.edu).
+This guide should be used in conjunction with the contract routing form (which can be found on the Procurement web page).
 Additionally, other relevant information found at the Office of Legal Affairs' website (http://www.valdosta.edu/legal).
 The following is not all inclusive and not intended to serve as a substitute for legal advice.
 Specific questions should be forwarded to the University Attorney.

 1. Our official name is "The Board of Regents of the University System of Georgia by and on behalf of Valdosta State University."

 Common Prohibited Contractual Provisions

 2. Indemnification and/or hold harmless - Any provision that requires Valdosta State to pay all losses another entity may incur to third parties.

 3. Governing law of or venue in any state other than Georgia.

 4. Requirements that Valdosta State pay taxes, liquidated damages, penalty fees, litigation costs, or attorney's fees.